 Pneumonia Severity Index (PSI)

-Recommended by the American Thoracic Society (ATS)/Infectious Diseases Society of America (IDSA), PSI is a scoring system derived from a retrospective analysis of a cohort of 14,199 patients with CAP and prospectively validated in a separate cohort of 38,039 patients.
+Recommended by the American Thoracic Society (ATS)/Infectious Diseases Society of America (IDSA) and the American College of Emergency Physicians (ACEP), PSI is a scoring system derived from a retrospective analysis of a cohort of 14,199 patients with CAP and prospectively validated in a separate cohort of 38,039 patients.
 The PSI score predicts the risk of 30-day mortality; patients with a high risk are managed in the hospital, and those with the highest risk are managed in the ICU.
 The PSI stratifies patients into 5 categories based on patient age, comorbidities, physical exam, and results of laboratory testing.
 The principal limitation is the high score accorded to variables such as age and comorbidities.

 Risk class I: 0-50 points: outpatients; 0.1% mortality

 Risk class II: 51-70 points: outpatients; 0.6% mortality